-- (a) "company" means any body corporate and includes a firm or other association of individuals; and - (b) "director", in relation to a firm, means a partner in the firm."
+(a) "company" means any body corporate and includes a firm or other association of individuals; and

+(b) "director", in relation to a firm, means a partner in the firm. "

-The HP State Electricity Board is a company as per the explanation given in the foot note of Section 47 being a body corporate under Section 12 of Electricity (Supply) Act, 1948.
+The HP State Electricity Board is a company as per the explanation given in the footnote of Section 47 being a body corporate under Section 12 of Electricity (Supply) Act, 1948.
 The Respondents I to 6 viz. the Chairman and the Members of the Board are responsible for carrying out the affairs of the Board and it cannot be said that the contravention of the directions of the Commission is not attributable to the neglect on the part of the concerned Member of the Board.
 Further there is a collective and collegiate responsibility of all the respondents for any action taken or intended to be taken in the Board.
-It was expected of the concerned Member to initiate expeditious action on the directions of the Commission and the Board collectively was expected to take expeditious decisions and all necessary steps for implementing the directions in the time allowed by the Commission.
+It was expected of the concerned Member to initiate expeditious action on the directions and all necessary steps for implementing the directions in the time allowed by the Commission.